nishithpandey/NanoRaft/site-src/README.md

-# microraft.io Sources
+# nanoraft.io Sources

-This directory contains the source files of the MicroRaft website which is built with MKDOCS 1.1.
+This directory contains the source files of the NanoRaft website which is built with MKDOCS 1.1.

 - Install MKDOCS: `pip install -r requirements.txt`